 These thermometers don’t feature any alarm setting so you have to manually check whether it’s on the optimum temperature or not.

 The cons with these thermometers are that they are quite hard to read.
 There’s no alarm system in them as well.
 Also, they are quite fragile as they are made of glass so it might break inside the tank which may create quite a mess.
+Sometimes the suction cup is not good enough and looses temper with time.

 Ease of Use